adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 103\.
 Commissioners' appointment, tenure, and remuneration.

-The members of the Inter-State Commission---
+The members of the Inter-State Commission—

 (i.)
 Shall be appointed by the Governor-General in Council: